rackerlabs/design-system/_component_design/select-filters.md

 ## Multi-category popover

-Use a single column popover when a data set has five or fewer filters.
+Use a single-column popover when a data set has five or fewer filters.

 Use a multi-column popover when a data set has greater than five filters.
 Size each column equally.
 Place checkboxes according to the bounding box of the checkbox itself.

 Use a multi-category popover when you can categorize filters.
 Use one column for each category.
-In the example, filters are organized into three categories, each category with its own column.
-The category title is placed at the top of the column with filter checkboxes placed beneath.
+In the example, filters are organized into three categories.
+Each category has its own column.
+The category title is placed at the top of the column with filter checkboxes placed beneath it.

 {% endcolumn %}